 Once DHS implements the MnCHOICES assessment process, lead agencies must use trained and certified assessors.
 Certified assessors need to have a common set of skills and knowledge in best practices and use person-centered principles.
 Training and certification helps ensure consistency across assessments for long-term services and supports.
-Certified assessor training also allows for equal access to services statewide.
+Certified assessor training also supports the opportunity for equal access to services statewide.

 DHS designed a training curriculum and developed a certification process.
 Training and certification includes four steps:

-Step 1 - Foundation: Candidates need to demonstrate a basic understanding about a variety of topics such as programs and services, formal and informal supports and MnCHOICES principles and values.
+Step 1 - Foundation: Candidates need to demonstrate a basic understanding about a variety of topics such as programs and services, formal and informal supports, funding sources, data practices and so on.

-Step 4 - Recertification: Assessors participate in professional development activities, document their experience and describe how activities improve their knowledge and skills to be a certified assessor.
+Step 4 - Recertification: Assessors participate in professional development activities, document their experience and describe how the activities improve their knowledge and skills to be a certified assessor.

-MnCHOICES Certified Assessor Training (MnCAT) is available in TrainLink.
+MnCHOICES Certified Assessor Training Steps 1 and 2 are available in TrainLink.